I Tested Top PostHog Alternatives for Product Teams in 2026

 Why it’s a good PostHog alternative:

-FullStory excels at digital experience analytics, primarily through powerful session replay and heatmaps.
+FullStory less of a traditional product analytics tool and more of a digital experience tool, primarily through powerful session replay and heatmaps.
 It’s often used by UX researchers and customer support teams to troubleshoot issues and understand user journeys.

 FullStory vs PostHog side-by-side comparison